duncantl/STA141B_S24/Docs/CharacterEncoding.md

 ![foo2.png](foo2.png)

-Emacs allows me to change the encoding of a selected subset/region of the buffer (with its recode-region function.)
+My text editor Emacs allows me to change the encoding of a selected subset/region of the buffer (with its recode-region function.)
 When I save that to foo3, it is then an IS0-8559 file and all characters have been correctly switched to that encoding.